Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Linear Analysis I

 \section{Linear Analysis I}

-In this section, we prove the existence of $C^{\infty}$ solutions to the linearized problem \eqref{PhiH} for arbitrarily prescribed smooth target data in $T(\cT^H)$, in the localized setting of \S 2.2.
-The global version of the results here are proved in \S 5.
+In this section, we prove apriori energy estimates and the existence of $C^{\infty}$ solutions to the linearized problem \eqref{PhiH} for arbitrarily prescribed smooth target data in $T(\cT^H)$, in the localized setting of \S 2.2.
+The global version of the results here are proved in \S 4.

 Throughout this section, the local rescaled metric $\w g$ will be denoted by $g$.
 Also, since most of the analysis concerns the boundary behavior, the unit normal $\nu_{\cC}$ to $\cC$ is generally denoted simply by $\nu$.
 It is extended into bulk region $\w U$ as